parthasj90/LineUpTest/README.md

 - App.css can be used to override global css if neededd.
 - package.json is used to manage the dependencies and scripts.
 - Dockerfile is used for containerization purposes.
+- To run only the frontend app: move to the frontend folder and npm start